open-duelyst/duelyst/docs/ROADMAP.md

 	to make it easier to find work matching one's interests and expertise.
 - Once the project has been launched and announced, we will continue to work on issues as needed, according to the issue priorities defined below.
-- The initial set of post-launch priorities includes desktop & mobile clients.
+- The initial post-launch priorities include web-based mobile clients for iOS and Android.

 ## Issue Prioritization